 GM has declined to state how many Chevy Bolt vehicles it has bought back from customers.
-The automaker initially announced a recall of Chevy Bolt electric vehicles back in November 2020 because of a fire risk.
+The automaker announced a recall of Chevy Bolt electric vehicles in November 2020 because of a fire risk.
 At the time, the automaker did not have an immediate fix.
 In May, it announced a software repair.

-But then, there were two fires involving Bolt vehicles that had received that fix, prompting another recall in July of 70,000 vehicles.
+But then, two fires involving Bolt vehicles had received that fix, prompting another recall in July of 70,000 vehicles.
 A month later, GM recalled 70,000 more cars.
 GM has said it will begin replacing battery modules on Bolt EVs once it has confidence that its battery supplier, LG Energy Solution, is producing batteries that are not defective.
 NHTSA is also investigating the Bolt fires.